sirnewton01/godev/README.md

 Having problems with godev?
 Try these couple of steps before raising an issue or defect:

+  + Try again using a new Firefox or Chrome
   + Clear your browser cache
   + In Firefox: History -> Clear Recent History (pick "Everything", "Cache" and "Offline Website Data")
   + In Chrome: Tools -> Clear Browsing Data (pick "the beginning of time", "Empty the cache")